 Repeat step 6, but for the discharging capacitor’s transient voltage.

 For the discharging circuit, make sure that the edge type is set to falling as the voltage will start to fall immediately after the switch is opened.
-Repeat the same process for determining the trigger level, but this time multiply the initial voltage by 36.8% in order to get the optimal value.
+Repeat the same process for determining the trigger level, but this time multiply the initial voltage by 36.8% to get the optimal value.

 Figure 8 below is what the plot should look like.